chpc-uofu/Singularity-containers-howtos/github.md

 ### GIT setup

+We need to have accounts on GitHub and CHPC's GitLab and enable SSH keys to both servers for passwordless interaction.

 #### GitHub
 - create github.com account if you don't have one by navigating web browser to github.com
 - e-mail Martin to be added to the *CHPC-UofU* organization